 Subjective equivalence relationships between steering wheel vibration and sound have been developed for six automobile operating conditions by means of laboratory tests performed using a steering rotational vibration test rig.
 The relationships have been developed using ten different formats, determined by all possible combinations of two perceived vibration intensity metrics and five perceived sound intensity metrics.
-The results suggest that both the statistical properties of the stimuli, and the choice of metric, effect the shape of the equivalence curve.
+The results suggest that both the statistical properties of the stimuli, and the choice of metric, affect the shape of the equivalence curve.
 No single combination of sound and vibration metric produced a family of curves which were separated by less than a single psychophysical just noticeable difference.
-Further, the results suggest an increased divergence of the curves when passing from unweighted to frequency weighted acceleration, and when passing to sound metrics characterised by increasing ability to correctly evaluate stimuli which produce either frequential or temporal auditory masking.
+Further, the results suggest an increased divergence of the curves when passing from unweighted to frequency weighted acceleration, and when adopting sound metrics characterised by increasing ability to correctly represent frequency and temporal auditory masking.